 One other note on the largest piece in the room – even if you don’t have enough space for (or need, if you’re single) two night stands, try to avoid having the bed directly up against the wall.
 Leaving just enough space to sneak in there to change the linens makes life much easier.

 What Happens in the Bedroom…

 You know the rest, and if your door opens directly onto a view of your bed, everyone else in your household might know too.
 One great layout that solves two problems at once is a door that opens into the small, square nook between the closet/bathroom area and the outside hallway, with the bedroom to the right or left.
-This makes a wall the first thing people see when they enter, and keeps your private business private in the event that they don’t have an invitation.
+This makes a wall the first thing people see when they enter and keeps your private business private if they don’t have an invitation.

 A Room with a View

 Now that you’ve assured that your bed isn’t the first thing visitors see, you have the opportunity to dictate what they do see.
 The most pleasant option – if it’s possible within the area of the house that you have to work with – is for the window to be the first thing that greets people when they walk through the door or hallway and into the room.
 Even better, if you’re on the first floor or have a balcony, you can install French doors to add a flood of natural light and create a breathtaking initial view.
 Alternatively, if you have the option of a corner bedroom, a large window on each of the two walls can also create a stunning atmosphere while greatly increasing the ventilation and reducing the need for artificial light.

 Whether you’re remodeling a tiny bungalow bedroom or creating a huge new luxurious master suite with an ocean view, well-organized, thoughtful planning can help you maximize the functionality and aesthetic appeal of your room.

 Images used with permission, courtesy of www.bigstock.com and www.dreamstime.com